harsha-99-tech/Portpolio-Front-End/CLOUDFLARE_DEPLOYMENT.md

 - Check build logs in Cloudflare dashboard
 - Ensure all environment variables are set
 - Verify Node.js version compatibility (Cloudflare uses Node 18+)
+- **Missing `open-next.config.ts`**: If you see an error about missing config file, ensure `open-next.config.ts` exists in your project root.
+This file is required for the build process.

 ### API Routes Not Working
 - Check that API routes are in `src/app/api/` directory